ipcjk/ixgen/Readme.md

 ### flavor / templating
-Ixgen can use different templates for generating router configurations, by default Brocade and Juniper style command line syntax is shipped.
+Ixgen can use different templates for generating router configurations, by default Extreme and Juniper style command line syntax is shipped.
 The flavor is given on the command line or in the http query with the _-style_ argument, else its always Brocade MLXE (Netiron)  by default.
 You can create your own templates in the _templates_-directory.
 Please see the section _Default output and templates_ for more information.

 ## Quickstart